Harmonic ProMedia Capture

 “By controlling the ‘software stack’ in-house, we’re able to respond quickly to changing market trends, such as solutions for high-speed, multiformat video conversion in the cloud,” Wymbs said.

-In today’s dynamic broadcasting business, it may be difficult to predict how much content you will need to transcode.
+CLOUD ADVANTAGES In today’s dynamic broadcasting business, it may be difficult to predict how much content you will need to transcode.
 Mark Darlow, senior portfolio product manager, Automation and Digital Asset Management at Harris Broadcast Communications, suggests that buying a transcoder and then supplementing that with a cloud-based transcoding service may make good business sense for certain media organizations.

 “It’s all about capital investment versus operational investment and striking the right balance between the two,” said Darlow.
 “If the transcoding volume tends to fluctuate, facilities can invest in a basic level of transcoding at their facilities and then turn to cloud-based services to manage surges in volume.”